Ford Fiesta

-The Ford Fiesta is a supermini car marketed by Ford since 1976 over seven generations.
-Over the years, the Fiesta has mainly been developed and manufactured by Ford's European operations, and has been positioned below the Escort (later the Focus).
+The Ford Fiesta is a supermini car that was marketed by Ford from 1976 to 2023 over seven generations.
+Over the years, the Fiesta has mainly been developed and manufactured by Ford's European operations, and had been positioned below the Escort (later the Focus).

-Ford has sold over 22 million Fiestas since 1976, making it one of the best-selling Ford marques behind the Escort and the F-Series.
+Ford had sold over 15 million Fiestas from 1976 to July 2011, making it one of the best-selling Ford nameplates behind the Escort and the F-Series.
 It has been manufactured in the United Kingdom, Germany, Spain, Brazil, Argentina, Venezuela, Mexico, Taiwan, China, India, Thailand, and South Africa.

-The Fiesta is planned to be discontinued in June 2023, after 20 million units have been produced; it had been largely displaced by newer models.
-The hybrid Ford Puma became the more affordable option with the approach of bans on internal-combustion-engined cars.
+The Fiesta was discontinued in 2023, after over 22 million units had been made.
+The final Ford Fiesta rolled off the production line on 7 July 2023.

 Development

-The Fiesta was originally designed by the project "Bobcat" team headed by Trevor Erskine (not to be confused with the badge-engineered Mercury variant of the Ford Pinto) and approved for development by Henry Ford II in September 1972, just after the launch of two comparable cars – the Fiat 127 and Renault 5.
-More than a decade earlier, Ford had decided against producing a new small car to rival BMC's Mini, as the production cost was deemed too high, but the 1973 oil crisis caused a rise in the already growing demand for smaller cars.
+The Fiesta was originally designed by the project "Bobcat" team headed by Trevor Erskine (not to be confused with the badge-engineered Mercury variant of the Ford Pinto) and approved for development by Henry Ford II in September 1972, shortly after the launch of two comparable cars – the Fiat 127 and Renault 5.
+More than a decade earlier, Ford had decided against producing a new small car to rival BMC's Mini, as the production cost was deemed too high, but the 1973 oil crisis caused a rise in the already growing demand for smaller cars, and the runaway success of the Fiat 127 and Renault 5 was what ultimately convinced Ford to enter the B-segment.
+In Europe, Ford's arch rival General Motors attempted to address the market need by developing a small hatchback version of its "T-car", which emerged as the 1975 Opel Kadett City and Vauxhall Chevette, but being rear wheel drive, these were not true "superminis" in that they could not deliver the required space efficiency that a transverse engined, front wheel drive package could achieve, this therefore would be template followed by the Fiesta.

 The Fiesta was an all new car in the supermini segment, and was the smallest car yet made by Ford.
 Development targets indicated a production cost US$100 less than the current Escort.
 The car was to have a wheelbase longer than that of the Fiat 127, but with overall length shorter than that of Ford's Escort.
 The final proposal was developed by Tom Tjaarda at Ghia, overseen by Ford of Europe's then chief stylist Uwe Bahnsen.
 The project was approved for production in late 1973, with Ford's engineering centres in Cologne and Dunton (Essex) collaborating.